markverbeck/Bamazon/README.md

 Manager.

 List a set of menu options:
-View Products for Sale
+View Products for Sale,
-View Low Inventory
+View Low Inventory,
-Add to Inventory
+Add to Inventory,
-Add New Product
+Add New Product.